awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-customerprofiles-integration.md

 # AWS::CustomerProfiles::Integration<a name="aws-resource-customerprofiles-integration"></a>

-The AWS::CustomerProfiles::Integration resource specifies an Amazon Connect Customer Profiles Integration\.
+Specifies an Amazon Connect Customer Profiles Integration\.

 ## Syntax<a name="aws-resource-customerprofiles-integration-syntax"></a>